SkylineCommunications/dataminer-docs/connector-help/connector_help/Miteq UPC2-L Site Diversity Switching.md

 ### System Log

 This page contains the **System Log Table**, which displays the latest system log entries (up to 64).
-Each entry has a **Timestamp**,which is the system time when the event took place, a description of the **Event** and, if applicable, the name of the **Attenuation Channel** to which the entry refers.
+Each entry has a **Timestamp**, which is the system time when the event took place, a description of the **Event** and, if applicable, the name of the **Attenuation Channel** to which the entry refers.
 You can refresh the System Log Table using the button at the bottom of the page.